Β-Endorphin: Function and effects

 β-Endorphin function is said to be divided into two main categories: local function and global function.
 Global function of β-endorphin is related to decreasing bodily stress and maintaining homeostasis resulting in pain management, reward effects, and behavioral stability. β-Endorphin in global pathways diffuse to different parts of the body through cerebral spinal fluid in the spinal cord, allowing for β-endorphin release to affect the peripheral nervous system.
 Localized function of β-endorphin results in release of β-endorphin in different brain regions such as the amygdala or the hypothalamus.
-The two main methods by which β-endorphin is utilized in the body are peripheral hormonal action and neuroregulation. β-endorphin and other enkephalins are often released with ACTH to modulate hormone system functioning.
+The two main methods by which β-endorphin is utilized in the body are peripheral hormonal action and neuroregulation.
+It is considered to act both as a neurotransmitter and a neuromodulator since it produces effects on distant targets that have increased stability and longevity when compared to other neurotransmitters. β-endorphin and other enkephalins are often released with ACTH to modulate hormone system functioning.
 Neuroregulation by β-endorphin occurs through interference with the function of another neuropeptide, either by direct inhibition of neuropeptide release or induction of a signaling cascade that reduces a neuropeptide's effects.